10up/gutenberg-best-practices/training/Block-Based-Themes/10-block-bindings.md

 The theme uses two fallback strategies:

-1. **Empty string for user-facing text**: fields like `movieStars` return `''` when there's no data.
+1. **Empty string for user-facing text**: fields like `movieStars` intentionally return `''` when there's no data, though an "n/a" or "unavailable" fallback might make just as much sense.
 The DL blocks added in Lesson 12 will inherit this behavior.
 2. **Safe defaults for structural values**: `archiveLinkUrl` falls back to `home_url()` so the link always goes somewhere. `viewerRatingLabelUrl` returns `'#'` as a no-op.

 :::caution
 Bindings are not conditional: you can't hide a bound block entirely when the value is empty.
 The block always renders.
 Plan your fallbacks accordingly.
 :::

-## Files changed (fueled-movies delta)
+## Files changed in this lesson

 | File | Change type | What changes |
 | ---- | ----------- | ------------ |